skip to content

 00:07:10 - Anthony Campolo

-So Redwood is a full stack framework, like a Ruby on Rails in the sense that it has like, if you imagine like model View controllers, how we used to talk about with Ruby on Rails, you would have the model, which is the database model, and then you have the controller, which is what mediates between the model, the background back end and the front end, which is the view.
-And the view is like kind of what you see.
-And so with Redwood you have like a view which is the front end.
-And that's a React app.
-So if you've ever used a React app, that's the part of Redwood that is should be very familiar because you're just writing React on the front end.
-And so when we start going through the tutorial, we start building something out.
-You usually start by you build a page and then you write the page in React.
-And that's like the whole, the whole deal.
+So Redwood is a full-stack framework, like Ruby on Rails, in the sense that it has, if you imagine model-view-controller the way we used to talk about it with Ruby on Rails, the model, which is the database model, and then the controller, which mediates between the model, the backend, and the frontend, which is the view.
+The view is kind of what you see.
+And so with Redwood, the view is the frontend, and that's a React app.
+So if you've ever used a React app, that's the part of Redwood that should feel very familiar, because you're just writing React on the frontend.
+When we start going through the tutorial and building something out, you usually start by building a page and then writing the page in React.
+That's the whole deal.
 It's nice and simple.
-What gets interesting then is what is the controller in the model?
-So the model is a Prisma model.
+What gets interesting then is: what is the controller and the model?
+The model is a Prisma model.
 So have you ever used Prisma?

 00:08:06 - Nick Taylor